XiaoxuanZhou/FSDIR_Dataset/README_en.md

 - Detection and tracking of aircraft/ship targets in dynamic scenes

 - Each scene is stored in a `.rar` archive for easy download and management.
-- The dataset has been permanently archived on [Zenodo](https://zenodo.org/uploads/17075534) and [BaiduNetdisk](), and is assigned a DOI for citation.
+- The dataset has been permanently archived on [Zenodo](https://zenodo.org/uploads/17213990) and [BaiduNetdisk](https://pan.baidu.com/s/11fGqpjKCtvAi3j83nN2hsw) DIRD, and is assigned a DOI for citation.

 ---